pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Creating a :class:`~torch_frame.TensorFrame` from :class:`torch_frame.data.Dataset` is referred to as materialization.
 :meth:`~torch_frame.data.Dataset.materialize` converts raw data frame in :class:`torch_frame.data.Dataset` into :class:`torch.Tensor`'s and stores them in :class:`torch_frame.TensorFrame`.
+Note that materialization does not normalize values.
+We convert missing values in categorical `torch_frame.stype` to `-1` and missing values in numerical `torch_frame.stype` to `nan`.
+The `NaN` handling and normalization are handled on the model side, in `torch_frame.nn.encoder.StypeEncoder`.

 The :class:`~torch_frame.TensorFrame` object has :class:`torch.Tensor` at its core; therefore, it's friendly for training and inference with PyTorch.
 In Pytorch Frame, we build data loaders and models around :class:`TensorFrame`, benefitting from all the efficiency and flexibility from PyTorch.